go-cart-io/cartogram-web/docs/setup-macos.md

-# Setting Up the Web Application on Mac OS X
+# Setting Up the Web Application on macOS

-This setup guide will help you get the go-cart web application up and running on Max OS X. This guide assumes that you already have Homebrew installed.
+This setup guide will help you get the go-cart web application up and running on macOS.
+This guide assumes that you already have [Homebrew](https://brew.sh) installed.

 ## Installing and Configuring Prerequisites

 First, you need to install some third-party software dependencies.
 Open a new terminal window, and run the following command:

-    $ brew install python3 postgresql
+    brew install python3 postgresql

 Now you'll need to install virtualenv, a tool that makes it easy to manage dependencies for Python projects:

-    $ pip3 install virtualenv
+    pip3 install virtualenv

 Now you'll need to configure the PostgreSQL database server.
 PostgreSQL is a robust SQL database server go-cart uses to store users' generated cartograms so they can be shared on social media.
 In order for go-cart to use PostgreSQL, you'll need to first initialize it, then create an account and database:

-    $ brew services start postgresql
+    brew services start postgresql
-    $ initdb /usr/local/var/postgres
+    initdb /usr/local/var/postgres

 If you receive the error